EpicGames/EOS-Getting-Started/OnlineSubsystemEOS/Plugins/EOSAntiCheat/README.md

 is duplicated in `EOSAntiCheat.Build.cs` — keep it in sync with `EOS_OSS_Tutorial.Build.cs`).

+The project's `ACMODE` build flag (default `0`, in `EOS_OSS_Tutorial.Build.cs`) lets learners disable every anti-cheat call site while keeping the plugin compiled, so Tutorials 4–8 can be exercised without setting up the EAC bootstrapper or integrity tool.
+Tutorial 9's setup section walks the reader through flipping `ACMODE=1` for the AC-specific exercises.
+The `ProtectEOSPackage` UAT command refuses to run on `ACMODE=0` builds (silent misconfiguration risk), and the plain `BuildCookRun` output is itself a shippable artifact in that mode.

 Listen-server is not a supported deployment target.

 ## One-time setup